The Helga Pictures: Exhibitions and ownership

 In 1986, Philadelphia publisher and millionaire Leonard E.B.
 Andrews (1925–2009) purchased almost the entire collection, preserving it intact.
 Wyeth had already given a few Helga paintings to friends, including the famous Lovers, which had been given as a gift to Wyeth's wife.

 The works were exhibited at the National Gallery of Art in 1987 and in a nationwide tour.
 There was extensive criticism of both the 1987 exhibition and the subsequent tour.
-The show was "lambasted" as an “absurd error” by John Russell and an “essentially tasteless endeavor” by Jack Flam, coming to be viewed by some people as "a traumatic event for the museum."
-The curator, Neil Harris, labeled the show “the most polarizing National Gallery exhibition of the late 1980s,” himself admitting concern over "the voyeuristic aura of the Helga exhibition."
+The show was "lambasted" as an "absurd error" by John Russell and an "essentially tasteless endeavor" by Jack Flam, coming to be viewed by some people as "a traumatic event for the museum."
+The curator, Neil Harris, labeled the show "the most polarizing National Gallery exhibition of the late 1980s," himself admitting concern over "the voyeuristic aura of the Helga exhibition."

-The tour was criticized after the fact because, after it ended, the pictures' owner sold his entire cache to a Japanese company, a transaction characterized by Christopher Benfey as "crass."
+The tour was criticized after the fact because, after it ended, Andrews sold the entire cache to a Japanese company, a transaction characterized by Christopher Benfey as "crass."